gfischette/webscrapingproject/README.md

 For this assignment, I wanted to scrape the rosters of all the official University of Florida’s sports teams __(17 in total)__.
 From the rosters, I wanted to get the name of every athlete, as well as their hometown and high school.

-I wanted to get this because it offers insight into what states and schools are getting scouted the most for UF.
+I wanted to get this because it offers insight into what cities and schools are getting scouted the most for UF.

 ## The Steps I Took